pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 finish in less than two cycles, a lot of parallel execution must be going on, and an extra instruction could be squeezed in somewhere as well.

-The code for `Dst_First_2` looks exectly like `Dst_First_1a` (except for one insignificant instruction swap), which proves that GNU C is good enough in performing operation strength reduction, and there is no point helping it to do it.
+The code for `Dst_First_2` looks exactly like `Dst_First_1a` (except for one insignificant instruction swap), which proves that GNU C is good enough in performing operation strength reduction, and there is no point helping it to do it.
 We should rather try writing more easily readable code, and I believe that `Dst_First_1a` is easier to read than `Dst_First_2`.

 The code for `Dst_First_3a` looks the best of all, you can see it in [`e1.asm`]({{ site.REPO-E1-C }}/blob/c976a9f9d44345859ac6b4c4b81dc20527842575/e1.asm) in the repository.

 But the code still runs slowly.
-The optimisation did not help -- at least, on its own.
+The optimisation did not help -- at least, not on its own.

 Looking at the code again: loop unrolling
 -----------------------------------------